What is the SMC and how does it work?

 Once a drug is licensed doctors can legally prescribe it.
 NHS Scotland expects doctors to wait for the SMC to assess a new medicine before they prescribe it.
 Because the SMC tries to assess all new medicines before they are available, this is rarely a problem.

-The National Institute for Health and Clinical Excellence (NICE) decides which drugs and treatments should be available within the NHS in England and Wales.
-NICE also publishes guidelines on the treatment of particular conditions in England and Wales.
+The National Institute for Health and Care Excellence (NICE) decides which drugs and treatments should be available within the NHS in England.
+NICE also publishes guidelines on the treatment of particular conditions, including cancer.

 NICE and the SMC are separate.
 However, the Multiple Technology Appraisals that NICE produce may apply in both areas.
-The NHS Quality Improvement Scotland reviews the appraisals and may decide they should apply in Scotland.
+Healthcare Improvement Scotland reviews the appraisals and may decide they should apply in Scotland.

 Rated 5 out of 5 based on 1 votes